kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 ## Goals

-Users can simulate their controller with defined scenarios and evaluate their controller's behavior.
+Users can simulate their controller, including the scheduler, with defined scenarios and evaluate their controller's behavior.
 It's mainly designed for the scheduler, but you can use it for other controllers like a cluster autoscaler.

 ## Non-Goals